savonarola/mqtt-article/README.md

 cd weather_sensor
 ```

-To interact with MQTT broker we need an MQTT client.
-We take [emqtt](https://github.com/emqx/emqtt)
+To interact with an MQTT broker, we need an MQTT client.
+We take [emqtt](https://github.com/emqx/emqtt).
-add it to `mix.exs` as a dependancy:
+Add it to `mix.exs` as a dependency:

 ```elixir
 defp deps do